PeloTom89/meta-lens-ai/README.md

 ## MetaLens AI

-Talk to ChatGPT, take photos, let AI analyze what you see, and live-stream directly from your Meta Glasses to YouTube.
+Talk to ChatGPT, take photos, let AI analyze what you see, and live-stream directly from your Meta Glasses to YouTube or Twitch.

 > 📥 **Quick download**
 > - **Android Beta Version**: Download the latest [.apk](https://github.com/przemek-nowicki/meta-lens-ai/releases/download/v0.2.0/meta-lens-ai-v0.2.0.apk), then follow the installation steps below.
 > - **iOS**: Work in progress.
-Follow updates and early access at [metalensai.com](https://metalensai.com/).

 ## UI Preview